The easy way to great guitar setup

 What you'll learn

-Each Sketchy Setups covers all the steps you need to get your instrument set up, in the right order for the best results.
-Play an instrument that is perfectly tweaked for your playing style.
+Each Sketchy Setups guide covers all the steps you need to get your instrument set up, in the right order for the best results.

 Step-by-step on the way to getting your Strat playing its best.